-27.2 What should I do if I am bitten by a tick?
+What should I do if I have been bitten?

 If you notice that you have been bitten, remove the tick as soon as possible using fine tipped tweezers or a tick removal tool.
 You should pull the tick from as close to the skin as possible, ensuring you remove the head.
 After removal, clean and monitor the area for any redness or swelling.